dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 Tracing in a kubernetes cluster must be a composable component within a larger system, and allow external users or systems to define the "Root Span" that defines and bounds the scope of a trace.

+#### Concurrent Updates

+It is possible that a user or controller will update an object before it has reached its desired state.
+In this case, the SpanContext will be overwritten, and the trace for the previous request will be incomplete.
+To mitigate this, when overwriting SpanContext A with SpanContext B, the updating process should create a [Link](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#links-between-spans) from Span A to Span B.  This ensures the trace containing span A only includes spans resulting from the user's initial action, but allows investigating subsequent actions taken by controllers that _may_ have been a result of the initial action by looking at the linked span.

 ### In-tree changes

+#### Plumbing Context in Client-go

+To allow users of client-go to easily propagate context to http requests to the API Server, golang's context.Context will be added to all CRUD methods in client-go.
+This excludes informer-based operations.

 #### Vendor the Tracing Framework